sgametrio/multi-laradock/README.md

 Laradock is (already!) configured to serve multiple projects on different URLs like `http://project-1.test` and `http://project-2.test`.

 We want to serve __project-x__ over `http://project-x.test`.

-__Before__: had to modify NGINX configuration, modify `/etc/hosts`, create a different database, create a database for testing, and change laravel `.env` and `.env.testing` variables to connect respectively to db.
+__Before__: had to modify NGINX configuration, modify `/etc/hosts`, create databases for testing and development, create database users.

-__Now__: run `multi-laradock project-x`  and open `http://project-x.test`!
+__Now__: run `multi-laradock new project-x` and open `http://project-x.test`!

 ### What does it do?

 1. Create `nginx` virtual host by copying over `laravel.conf.example`
 2. Edit `/etc/hosts` (if given permission)
-3. Create a database for development
+3. Create a database and a user for development
 4. Create a database and a user for testing
-5. Edit `[project-x]/.env` and `[project-x]/.env.testing`
-   If already present ask what to do (maybe rename to .env.old? or create .env.alternative? or override)

 ### Installation and usage